Precision Sound Reproducers

 A: The system will work with any recording.
-Given the precision of the LEGEND Sound Reproducers you may be able to better differentiate between recording qualities then you could before.
+Given the precision of the LEGEND Sound Reproducers you may be able to better differentiate between recording qualities then before.
 You will be able to note when recordings contain reduced or damaged time information.
 To enjoy the best performance of the system, recordings that were less manipulated or less 'tweaked', seem to work best, as these often have better preserved information in the time domain.
-This includes both recent and also old recordings and there are huge quantities of them.
+This includes both recent and old recordings and there are huge quantities of them.
 We have collected quite some and we are happy to demonstrate them to you and to share our lists of titles with you.
-But any recording will sound well or better on a LEGEND system, as LEGENDs reproduce the input signal very accurately.
+But any recording will sound well or better on a LEGEND system, as LEGENDs simply reproduce the input signal very accurately.

 Q: Will it work with my existing player / amp / room?

 electronics we tested performed quite well, also for phase and

 amplification is included so you would connect the LEGEND's to the

 output of a pre-amp or to the pre-outs of your integrated amp.
 Your